Let's get into it!

 - Terminal Cartago: LUMACA.
 Avenida 10, Calles 5 y 7.

-You can also choose a Shuttle service or a private transportation, which takes you comfortably from one tourist destination to another one.
-I recommend to use our tool of Shuttle Service at this link, or at the menu at TRAVEL SUPPORT > SHUTTLE SERVICE.
+You can also choose a Shuttle service or private transportation, which takes you comfortably from one tourist destination to another one.
+I recommend using our tool of Shuttle Service at this link, or at the menu at TRAVEL SUPPORT > SHUTTLE SERVICE.

 Which places can I visit?